-ALBANY, N.Y. – For people who suffered damages as a result of Hurricane Irene, the first step in seeking assistance from the Federal Emergency Management Agency is to register, according to FEMA officials.
+CHARLESTON, W. Va. -- For people who suffered damages as a result of the recent tornadoes, severe weather and flooding, the first step in seeking assistance from the Federal Emergency Management Agency is to register, according to FEMA officials.
+This applies only to survivors living in the federally designated counties – Marion, Logan, Lincoln and Wayne.

-“It’s easy to do,” said Albany-based Federal Coordinating Officer Philip Parr.
+“It’s easy to do,” said Charleston-based Federal Coordinating Officer Deanne Criswell.
 “You can call our toll-free number, which is 800-621-3362.
 Or you can go online at DiasterAssistance.gov.
 You absolutely must register to begin the process.”

-FEMA inspectors are contracted independent experts qualified to assess damages to buildings and other property that might have been damaged from the storm and the subsequent flooding.
-Inspectors will always carry an official identification – and applicants are urged to jot down the badge number of the inspector who visits for future reference.
+FEMA inspectors are contracted independent experts qualified to assess damages to buildings and other property that might have been damaged from the storms and flooding.
+Inspectors will always carry an official FEMA identification - and applicants are urged to jot down the badge number of the inspector who visits for future reference.

 Inspectors do not determine whether an applicant or the damaged premises qualify for federal assistance.
 That is done by FEMA Individual Assistance personnel after evaluating the inspectors’ reports.